 “The two years of my Masters’ weren’t only dedicated to cello playing.
 Especially important was the musical research I completed.
 Through this research, I managed to develop my playing and my views on music.”

-- masterclasses tijdens het Cellofestival Zutphen, bij onder anderen Jeroen den Herder, Lucia Swarts, Jakob Koranyi, Ran Varon en Michael Stirling;
+- master classes during the Zutphen Cello Festival, with Jeroen den Herder, Lucia Swarts, Jakob Koranyi, Ran Varon and Michael Stirling, among others;

-- masterclasses van Pieter Wispelwey, Marcio Carneiro, Gavriel Lipkind, Dmitri Ferschtman, Vladimir Perlin en Xenia Jankovic;
+- masterclasses by Pieter Wispelwey, Marcio Carneiro, Gavriel Lipkind, Dmitri Ferschtman, Vladimir Perlin and Xenia Jankovic;

 The Cello